 5

+Most luxurious.
 If you’re looking for an ultra-luxurious gaycation in York, then stay at The Grand York, the city’s only five-star offering.
-One of the most indulgent gay hotels in York, Yorkshire, the hotel retains its splendid Edwardian features while bringing it up-to-date with top-notch amenities and service.
-What’s more, it has one enviable location.
-It’s a 5-15-minute walk from the River Ouse, the medieval walls, shopping streets, the station, and major sights like York Minster.
+We found it to be one of the most indulgent gay hotels in York.
+The hotel retains its splendid Edwardian features while bringing it up-to-date with top-notch amenities and service.
+What’s more, the location is enviable.
+It’s not more than a 15-minute walk from the River Ouse, the medieval walls, shopping streets, the station, and major sights like York Minster.

 The building in which the hotel sits had a former life as the headquarters of the deep-pocketed North Eastern Railway Company.
-Thus, the hotel features stunning original details like wide, arched hallways and a sweeping stone staircase.
+As it is, we loved its stunning original details, like wide, arched hallways and a sweeping stone staircase.
 Modern, 21st-century details like velvet furniture and a charcoal grey and deep purple color palette lend it a luxurious and spacious feel.
-The fabulous service is helmed by cheery staff that is ready to cater to every request and whim.
-A visit to the ESPA spa with your partner is perfect after a long day of exploring York.
-It lies in the original vaults and includes a fantastic fitness room and a decadent pool.
-Rounding up the amenities are two restaurants and an atmospheric Whiskey Lounge.
+The fabulous service is helmed by cheery staff that was ready to cater to our every request and whim.
+A visit to the ESPA spa with our partner was perfect after a long day of exploring York.
+The spa lies in the original vaults and includes a fantastic fitness room and a decadent pool.
+Rounding up the amenities are two restaurants and an atmospheric Whiskey Lounge, where we’d enjoy nightcaps.

 Even the entry-level rooms at this hotel are spacious, with bathrooms in all rooms featuring both showers and bathtubs.
-All the same, we’d recommend the higher Executive category rooms which have a slew of mod-cons, even more space and access to the White Rose Lounge.
+All the same, we’d recommend the higher Executive category rooms where we stayed.
+They have a slew of mod-cons, even more space, and access to the White Rose Lounge.

 Check Rates on: